south-coast-science/docs/README.md

 # docs
-South Coast Science organisation wiki
+A table of contents for South Coast Science wikis